Azure/alz-monitor/docs/wiki/Introduction-to-deploying-ALZ-Monitor.md

 This guide describes how to get started with implementing alert policies and initiatives in your environment for testing and validation.
 In the guide it is assumed that you will be using GitHub actions or manual deployment to implement policies, initiatives and policy assignments in your environment.

-> Note that this is a preview solution intended to solicitate feedback for further development which should be tested in a safe environment before deploying to production to protect against possible failures/unnecessary cost.
+> Note that this is a preview solution intended to solicit feedback for further development which should be tested in a safe environment before deploying to production to protect against possible failures/unnecessary cost.
 > Also note that this private repo is shared with different select Microsoft customers and partners, as such you should never upload or otherwise divulge sensitive information to this repo.
 If there is any concern, please contact your Microsoft counterparts for detailed advice.

 The repo at present contains code and details for the following: